Ichigo786/lab2spring23/README.md

-# THis is a lab file for spring 23
+# This is a lab file for spring 23